Did Enslaved Virginians Choose to Be Loyalists or Revolutionaries in the Revolutionary War?

 And I do hereby further declare all indented Servants, Negroes, or others, (appertaining to Rebels,) free that are able and willing to bear Arms, they joining His MAJESTY'S Troops as soon as may be, foe the more speedily reducing this Colony to a proper Sense of their Duty, to His MAJESTY'S Crown and Dignity.

-On November 26, six enslaved men fled from Edmund Ruffin's plantation and used a fishing boat to sail down the James River, plannning to join Lord Dunmore in Norfolk.
+On November 26, six enslaved men fled from Edmund Ruffin's plantation and used a fishing boat to sail down the James River.
+They planned to join the British in Norfolk.
 Two were captured during the journey, but four appear to have escaped to the British and joined the Ethiopian Regiment created by Dunmore.
-The gouvernor outfited them in uniforms embroidered with the words "liberty to slaves."
+The governor outfitted some of the men in the Ethiopian Regiment with available British uniforms.
+Embroidered specially on those uniforms were the words "Liberty to Slaves," mocking Patrick Henry's "Liberty or Death" phrase.

 Edmund Ruffin offered a reward to recapture men who fled from his plantation on November 26, 1775